AfterShip/email-verifier/README.md

 ### Basic usage

-Use `Verify` method to verify an email addres with different dimensions
+Use `Verify` method to verify an email address with different dimensions

 ```go
 package main